FOR PET OWNERS

 Open Door Policy

 The Humane Society of Parkersburg has an open admission policy for animals from Wood County.
-This service is free of charge.
-Which means we accept animals regardless their temperament, health, age or breed.
-And in Wood County this applies to both stray and owned animals.
-Although we certainly do accept any donation to help with our animal care costs.
+Certain animals however, will be accepted at the shelter manager's discretion.
+In Wood County this applies to both stray and owned animals.
+We certainly do accept any donation to help with our animal care costs.

-Surrendering an animal is done by bringing the animal to the Shelter during our normal business hours.
+Surrendering an animal is done by first scheduling an appointment by calling the shelter during normal business hours.
 Dropping animals off at the Shelter after hours is not acceptable and is considered abandonment and unlawful.

 OUTSIDE Wood County:

-Owned animals from outside of Wood County are also accepted but a fee is charged to defray the costs for care.
+Owned animals from outside of Wood County will be accepted on a limited basis at the shelter manager's discretion.
+A fee is charged to defray the costs for care.